 The facilitated version of Preservation 101 is an interactive online course.
 A series of 10 live webinars builds on self-paced study between sessions, using assigned readings and other resources to supplement the “classroom” discussions.
 The instructor provides lesson plans and feedback on assignments.
 Participants will have access to webinar recordings and additional tools, while engaging in weekly dialogue with the instructor and fellow participants.

-Revised and updated for the 2013–14 session, the course uses the free online version of Preservation 101 as its textbook, adding expanded resources and assignments, interactive discussions, and new content covering audiovisual and digital formats and digital preservation.
-Putting theory into practice, participants will develop recommendations for improvement and a long-range preservation plan.
+Revised and updated for the 2015 session, the course uses the free online version of Preservation 101 as its textbook, adding expanded resources and assignments, interactive discussions and activities, and new content covering audiovisual and digital formats as well as digital preservation.
+Putting theory into practice, participants will develop recommendations for improvements that can be made within their institution, and can use these recommendations to build a long-range preservation plan.

 Benefits of Preservation 101, The Instructor-led Course

 Classes begin February 12, 2015, and are held every other Thursday through June 18, 2015.
 Meeting times are 2pm-4pm ET.

 Registration Closed (2015 Course)